 Religions have emerged and developed across the world.
 Some have been short-lived, while others have persisted and grown.
 In this section, we will explore seven of the world’s major religions.

-Confucianism was the official religion of China from 200 B.C.E. until it was officially abolished when communist leadership discouraged religious practice in 1949.
-The religion was developed by Kung Fu-Tzu (Confucius), who lived in the sixth and fifth centuries B.C.E.
+Confucianism was developed by Kung Fu-Tzu (Confucius), who lived in the sixth and fifth centuries B.C.E.
 An extraordinary teacher, his lessons—which were about self-discipline, respect for authority and tradition, and jen (the kind treatment of every person)—were collected in a book called the Analects.

-Some religious scholars consider Confucianism more of a social system than a religion because it focuses on sharing wisdom about moral practices but doesn’t involve any type of specific worship; nor does it have formal objects.
+Many consider Confucianism more of a philosophy or social system than a religion because it focuses on sharing wisdom about moral practices but doesn’t involve any type of specific worship; nor does it have formal objects.
 In fact, its teachings were developed in context of problems of social anarchy and a near-complete deterioration of social cohesion.
 Dissatisfied with the social solutions put forth, Kung Fu-Tzu developed his own model of religious morality to help guide society (Smith 1991).

 In Taoism, the purpose of life is inner peace and harmony.
 Tao is usually translated as “way” or “path.”
 The founder of the religion is generally recognized to be a man named Laozi, who lived sometime in the sixth century B.C.E. in China.
 Taoist beliefs emphasize the virtues of compassion and moderation.